wwucyber/wwucybersite_old_archive/content/about.md

 #### Contact

 * [cscwwu@gmail.com](mailto:cscwwu@gmail.com)
-* Message Grant or Josh on the Slack
+* Message Ben or Reginald on the Slack